ToviTu/MLAN/README.md

 ## 📝 Evaluation

 Our testing environments are built upon lm-eval and lmms-eval platforms, for language-only and vision-language tasks respectively.
 We use customized answer parsers to extract short answers.
-Take a look at the task definitions written in `scripts/eval/custom` directory.
+Take a look at the task definitions written in the `scripts/eval/custom` directory for more information.

-To run evaluation, use the following commands
+To evaluate on the datasets used in our paper, run the following commands
 ```
 bash scripts/eval/lm-eval
 bash scripts/eval/lmm-eval